hmchen47/DataScience/Notes/p01-Bayesian.md

     + examining all the possible decision points
     + optimize the decision allowing for all the possible circumstances
   + computationally demanding
-    + all posible future eventualities
+    + all possible future eventualities
     + approximations

 ## 3.16 Use of historical data

 + usage of historical data
-  + helping the design of experiements and pooling data in a meta-analysis
+  + helping the design of experiments and pooling data in a meta-analysis
   + Bayesian reasoning gives a formal role in many aspects of evaluation
   + a brief taxonomy of ways
     + the deviation of prior distributions
-    + the use of histroical controls in clinical trials
+    + the use of historical controls in clinical trials
     + the adjustment of observational studies for potential biases
     + the synthesis of multiple sources